• Events and Webinars

 This lack of typical signals makes it difficult for many security tools to identify and block these threats.
 By embedding malicious links within QR codes, attackers effectively evade standard email security.

 Quishing attacks are deceptive and can easily bypass traditional security measures.
-To safeguard yourself from these sophisticated threats, it's important to be aware of the dangers of malicious QR codes.
-Some tips on protecting yourself:
+To protect yourself from these threats, awareness is your first line of defense.

 Always check the legitimacy of the source before scanning a QR code.
 Be cautious of codes in unsolicited emails.
-When you are in a public place and see a QR code, verify that the code was not tampered with, altered, or covered (like with a sticker) in any way.
-If something feels off, it's better to err on the side of caution.
+When you see a QR code in a public place, look for signs of tampering, a sticker placed over an existing code is a common attack method.
+If something feels off, don’t scan it.

-It’s likely that your email security solution isn’t capable of decoding and analyzing QR codes.
+Most standard email security solutions are not capable of decoding and analyzing QR codes.
 Advanced security tools can detect and neutralize threats hidden in QR codes, providing an essential layer of protection against quishing attacks.
-It's vital to use security software that can keep up with cybercriminals' evolving tactics.
+It’s vital to use security software that can keep up with cybercriminals’ evolving tactics.

 Quash Quishing with Some Help from HBS

-Please stay vigilant.
-Quishing is a growing threat that preys upon our trust in QR codes.
-By being cautious and not mindlessly scanning any QR code in our sight, we can protect ourselves from becoming victims.
+Stay vigilant.
+Quishing is a growing threat that preys on our trust in QR codes.
+By staying cautious and not mindlessly scanning every code we encounter, we can protect ourselves from becoming victims.

 If you’re not confident that your email security can stop quishing attacks, reach out to our security experts at HBS.